rst2pdf/rst2pdf/doc/manual.rst

 Updated Font Alias Names
 ************************

-The font aliases used for the standard fonts have changed from those used in the historical default style sheeet.
+The font aliases used for the standard fonts have changed from those used in the historical default style sheet.
 As such, you will need to update to the new names in any derivative style files.

 This table shows the old name and the equivalent new name: